maryam-tanha/FailureRecovery-SDWMN/README.md

 Configuration of the routing protocols: batman-adv.sh, olsr.sh, and open11s.sh (the configurations of MR1)

-Protection with BFD and FF group tables in SDN: enable_bfd.sh, GT_UDP.sh, and GT.TCP.sh
+Protection with BFD and FF group tables in SDN: enable_bfd.sh, GT_UDP.sh, and GT_TCP.sh